ocaml-multicore/ocaml5-tutorial/README.md

 ### Fibonacci Number

-We shall use the program to compute the nth Fibonacci number as the running example.
-The program is in [src/fib.ml](src/fib.ml).
+The following program has already been created in [src/fib.ml](src/fib.ml), but we've displayed it here for your convenience.
+We shall use this program to compute the nth Fibonacci number as the running
+example:

 ```ocaml
 let n = try int_of_string Sys.argv.(1) with _ -> 40